 What is Surface EMG?

-Our physios focus a lot on retraining your proper muscles.
-Fixing these issues requires a lot of dedication, especially from you (the patient), and is contingent on your willingness and persistence.
+Our physiotherapists focus on the issues that develop by focusing on retraining your proper muscles.
+It requires a lot of dedication and success depends on your willingness and persistence in rehabilitation.

 During the procedure, a device – with electrodes and a sensor – is affixed to your skin.
 When your muscles move, the electrodes pick up the signal which is transmitted through the device and then into a computer for analysis.
 Using this information, we can see how your affected muscle groups compensate to different movements and positions.
 This allows us to help you retrain your muscles to fix improper movements and prevent re-injury.

 What can Surface EMG be specifically used for?